thinkbigthings/seebie/server/README.md

-# ZDD - Zero Downtime Deployment
+# Seebie - Sleep Analysis Tool

-This is a project to illustrate zero downtime deployments.
+This is a project to record and analyze your sleep.

 ## Prerequisites